 Now when you know how much water should a cat drink per day you can define whether the consumed amount of moisture is within the healthy range.

-To help pet owners track the water and food intake, some companies create useful devices and dispensers.
+To help pet owners track their water and food intake, some companies create useful devices and dispensers.
 For example, you can try the new water fountain from Pura startup: it lets you connect to a Bluetooth tag on a cat’s collar to track how much a cat drinks during the day.

 What is Cat Dehydration?